scalableinternetservices/BSMS/README.md

 https://localhost:3000
 ```
 - You have to start the rails server with the above command and use https when launching the rails app locally
+- Use your own computer name instead of `henryyu`

 ## Table of Contents
 - [About](#about)